Tigers vs. White Sox Player Props Betting Odds

-You can wager on player prop bet odds for Luis Robert, Riley Greene and others on the Chicago White Sox and Detroit Tigers ahead of their matchup at 6:40 PM ET on Thursday at Comerica Park.
+Bookmakers have set player props for Luis Robert, Riley Greene and others when the Chicago White Sox visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!